-A. Our medical director, Dr. Robert J. Korst, will provide a thorough evaluation and physical examination of you before making a diagnosis.
-He will recommend treatment options.
+A. Our medical team will provide a thorough evaluation and physical examination of you before making a diagnosis and treatment recommendations.
 If necessary, you may be referred to one of our dermatologists or plastic surgeons.

 Q. What surgical options are available?

 A. For axillary hyperhidrosis, traditional surgical removal of the sweat glands and reconstructive surgery of the skin in the armpits may be recommended.
 However, a newer minimally invasive surgical procedure called suction curettage might be a better option for you.
 Suction curettage is modified from liposuction and is performed by a dermatologist.
 The doctor removes the sweat glands with quick suction and scraping (curettage).

 For axillary, palmar, and facial hyperhidrosis, your doctor may recommend endoscopic thoracic sympathectomy (ETS), a minimally invasive surgical procedure performed by Drs.
 Korst and Shapiro, in which they cut the nerves responsible for the excessive sweating.

 No, sympathectomy has been performed for more than 30 years.
 Today, thoracic surgeons can use minimally invasive techniques and special instruments inserted into the chest cavity through small keyhole incisions under the arms to perform the surgery.
 A tiny camera inserted into the area magnifies the sympathetic nerves, making it easier for the surgeon to precisely sever the ones needed to stop hyperhidrosis.
 Because there is no large chest or neck incision, patients experience less pain and infections than they would with traditional sympathectomy.